Talk Like a Viking! 10 Everyday English Words with Old Norse Origins

 - Norsemen transformed international culture, manufacturing, tech and trade during Viking Era

 Amazingly, traces of Old Norse still exist in the English language today.
-It is estimated that almost 5,000 basic words in English (almost twenty percent) are so-called loan words from the Old Norse language which was spoken throughout Scandinavia (Denmark, Norway and Sweden) as well as in Scandinavian settlements and colonies.
-The Old Norse language also had a significant impact on syntax and grammar of the Old English language, and thereby also modern English.
-The following are popular words that you probably didn’t know had Old Norse origin.
+It is estimated that almost 5,000 basic words in English (almost twenty percent) are so-called “loan words” from the Old Norse language which was spoken throughout Scandinavia (Denmark, Norway, and Sweden) as well as in Scandinavian settlements and colonies.
+The Old Norse language also had a significant impact on the syntax and grammar of the Old English language, and thereby also modern English.
+The following are popular words that you probably didn’t know had an Old Norse origin.

-Wrong: Even though most of us hate to be wrong about something we think we got right, we have to inform you that in case you thought “wrong” is a purely English word, then you are terribly incorrect!
-The word derives from Old Norse “rangr” that the Danish later transformed it to “vrang,” and the English eventually used it as “wrong”.
+Wrong: Even though most of us hate to be wrong about something we think we got right, we have to inform you that in case you thought “wrong” is a purely English word, you are terribly incorrect!
+The word derives from the Old Norse word rangr that the Danish later transformed it to vrang, and the English eventually incorporated the word “wrong” into their everyday language.

 Cake: A cake is a sweet baked food made from a dough or thick batter usually containing flour, sugar, eggs, and a raising agent.
-The majority of us love eating it and it’s our favorite treat for our birthday.
-What the majority of us probably don’t know, however, is that the word derives from the Old Norse “kaka” - which the Vikings used to describe a little cake.
+The majority of us love eating it and it’s our favorite treat on our birthday.
+What many of us probably don’t know, however, is that the word derives from the Old Norse kaka which the Vikings used to describe a little cake.

-Ugly: When the Vikings wanted to describe someone unattractive they would use the word “uggligr” deriving from the word “ugga” which means “to fear.”
+Ugly: When the Vikings wanted to describe someone unattractive they would use the word uggligr, which has its origins in the word meaning “to fear” which is ugga.
 In other words, if a Viking didn’t possess the necessary fighting skills to intimidate his enemies, his ugliness could upgrade him to a fearsome warrior.

 Viking knife, based on Viking finds exhibited in the Jordvik Viking Centre.
 (Petter Bøckman/ CC BY SA 3.0 )

-Thursday: Thursday might not be as good as Friday or Saturday for most people, but it’s still a good day in most workers’ books.
+Thursday: Thursday might not be as good a day as Friday or Saturday for most people, but it’s still a good day in most workers’ books.
 However, most probably ignore that Thursday is the most badass day of the week.
 Why?
 Well, its name is derived from the Old Norse Þorsdagr, meaning "Thor's Day".
 Yep, you guessed that right!
-Thursday was named after the Norse god of Thunder, Thor.
+Thursday was named after the Norse god of Thunder, Thor from Norse mythology .

 Gift: Countries could collapse and wars could rage, but chances are people will still find a way to give gifts during the holidays or special occasions.
 The reason why many people love exchanging gifts so much may go far beyond religion or even tradition, as various scientific studies have shown that giving and receiving gifts is in our DNA after all.
-Of course, the Vikings weren’t the first in history sensing that, but they were the ones who gave the world the word “gift” - as it derives from the Old Norse word “gipt.”
+Of course, the Vikings weren’t the first in history sensing that, but they were the ones who gave the world the word “gift” which comes from the Old Norse word gipt to the English language .